-Nominating and Corporate Governance Committee.
-Our nominating and corporate governance committee will consist of Hui Yuan, Jun Xu, Zhong Lin and H. David Sherman, and will be chaired by Hui Yuan.
-Jun Xu, Zhong Lin and H. David Sherman each satisfies the "independence" requirements of Rule 5605(c)(2) of the Listing Rules of the Nasdaq Global Market.
+Nominating Committee.
+Our nominating committee will consist of [•], and will be chaired by [•]. [•] each satisfies the "independence" requirements of Rule 5605(c)(2) of the Listing Rules of the Nasdaq Global Market.
 The nominating committee will assist the board in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
 The nominating committee will be responsible for, among other things: